Sydney Relkin

 9/17/25

-I have been working on a spreadsheet to plan for shooting each shot that will be on either the greenscreen or the XR stage.
+We have been making a plan for shooting each shot that will be on either the greenscreen or the XR stage.
 Each shot is different, so having the plan of what shots will be needed for comp and all cg assets is essential to the workflow.
 We now have an instagram for our project, for other students who we will need help from, will be able to get involved, the instagram is: @metamorphosis_vfxthesis

 9/15/25